AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `local_as_number` - (Optional) Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations.
 * `bgp_ecmp` - (Optional) Enable Equal Cost Multi Path (ECMP) routing for the next hop.
 Default value: false.
 * `enable_bgp_over_lan` - (Optional) Pre-allocate a network interface(eth4) for "BGP over LAN" functionality.
 Must be enabled to create a BGP over LAN `aviatrix_transit_external_device_conn` resource with this Transit Gateway.
 Only valid for cloud_type = 8 (AZURE).
 Valid values: true or false.
 Default value: false.
 Available as of provider version R2.18+
+* `enable_multi_tier_transit` - (Optional) Enable Multi-tier Transit mode on transit gateway.
+When enabled, transit gateway will propagate routes it receives from its transit peering peer to other transit peering peers. `local_as_number` is required.
+Default value: false.
+Available as of provider version R2.19+.

 ### Encryption
 * `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for Gateway.
 Only supports AWS and AWSGOV.
 Valid values: true, false.
 Default value: false.